SDWebImage/librlottie-Xcode/README.md

 import librlottie
 ```

+## For C++ user

-Note: librlottie's modulemap does not contains C++ header, because Swift/Objective-C can not import C++ interface (Objective-C++ can).
-If you need the C++ interface, use the public header search path and disable module instead.
+The rlottie umbrella header and modulemap does not contains C++ header `rlottie.h`, because Swift/Objective-C can not import C++ interface (Objective-C++ can, but with clang module disabled).

+If you need the C++ interface, use the public header search path to `include`, make sure you have disable module as well.

 ## License

-librlottie is available under the [Alliance for Open Media Patent License](https://aomedia.org/license/software-license/).
+librlottie is available under the [LGPL License](https://github.com/Samsung/rlottie/blob/master/COPYING).